 Buying an Inform licence

 Community Care Inform is only available to purchase as a corporate subscription which is available on a multi-user basis or a workforce wide basis.
 If you would like to find out how Community Care Inform can help your organisation then please send an enquiry to the Community Care Inform partnerships team and someone will be in contact.

-Community Care Inform Children and Community Care Inform Adults are the UK’s largest providers of online resources for social workers and social care professionals.
+Community Care Inform Children and Community Care Inform Adults provide online resources for social workers and social care professionals.

-Part of the multi-award winning Community Care group, these online resources help reduce risk for families and for organisations by ensuring social work professionals are able to make confident, robust and evidence-based decisions every day and defend those decisions competently in court.
+Part of the multi-award winning Community Care group, these resources help reduce risk for families and for organisations by ensuring social work professionals are able to make confident, robust and evidence-based decisions every day and defend those decisions competently in court.
 They are trusted, essential resources that save time, improve quality and support learning.

 How can we help you?